Farmer-Markus/s25rttr-android/README.md

 If you want to lock the game into horizontal mode enable fullscreen in the rttr settings and restart the app.

+You can ask questions and share ideas [here](https://github.com/Farmer-Markus/s25rttr-android/discussions).
+Feel free to share everything you want to.

 What is already working?

 - Latest versions